valerio-bozzolan/LinuxDay-Torino-website/README.md

 ## Bare-metal installation

-This website is designed to be a very simple PHP/MySQL installation and it's tested in both Apache and nginx.
-You should know what to do, but here you are an example:
+If you don't want to use Vagrant, note that this website is designed to be a very simple PHP/MySQL project and it's very easy to be deployed in both Apache and nginx.
+You should know what to do, but here you are an example in Debian GNU/Linux.

 ### Debian GNU/Linux